AustinDye/fs-journal/quizzes/week01.md

 <!-- enter you answer in the space below -->
 ```
 ul
+ol
+menu
 ```

 **10.** Define the display `:flex property:`
 <!-- enter you answer in the space below -->
 ```
+used to distribute space between elements
 ```

 **11.** What `CSS` properties affect the size of a box model?